 (4) Performs work without full compliance with this chapter.

-(5) Contracts with or uses a subcontractor who is not registered under this chapter in the completion of a public works contract.
+(5) Contracts with or uses a subcontractor who is not registered under this chapter.

 (6) Fails to cooperate or interferes with an investigation by the Department.

 (7) Violates a criminal or civil law or regulation related to the ability of the contractor to comply with the labor laws of this State.